 1920s Men’s Hats: Types for All Occasions

 From the iconic flat cap to more formal styles like the fedora, there was something for everyone regarding headwear during this period.
-These classic looks are still popular today, providing timeless elegance that never goes out of style.
+These classic looks are still popular today as they provide timeless elegance that never goes out of style.

 So if you’re looking for a way to add vintage flair to your look, why not try one of these classic 1920s hats?